 While Uber drivers are generally covered for injuries they cause to passengers such as yourself, as well as other drivers, passengers, and pedestrians, there is no guarantee that insurance will cover your various losses.
 If you find yourself or your loved one facing injuries, lost income, or other losses after an Uber accident, you may want to consider the merits of a lawsuit.

-Ridesharing Scenarios That May Call for a Lawsuit
+Ridesharing Scenarios in Joliet That May Call for a Lawsuit

 You could be eligible to bring a personal injury or wrongful death lawsuit against a ridesharing driver if: